ashmeetchhabra/Design-Patterns-Summer-2020-Assignment2/README.md

 	b.
 Then the popularity score is calculated of the video according to the given metrics.
 	c.
 Metrics of the video contains numOfViews, numOfLikes, numOfDislikes.
 	d.
 Formula for calculating Popularity score is: (#Views + 2 * (#Likes - #Dislikes))/numOfVideos
 	e.
+After Calculating the Average Popularity score the decimal places are truncated before printing   them to a file and to the console.
+	f.
 The catergorization of states according to the popularity score is as follows:
 		i.
 UNPOPULAR - range [0, 1000]
 		ii.
 MILDLY_POPULAR -range (1000, 10000]
 		iii.
 HIGHLY_POPULAR -range (10000, 100000]
 		iv.
 ULTRA_POPULAR -range (100000, INT_MAX]
-	f.
+	g.
 UNPOPULAR is the initial state.
-	g.
+	h.
 Then there will be addRequest with the length of the advertisement.
-	h.
+	i.
 The Advertisement is approved or Rejected according to the states and the length of Add.
-	i.
+	j.
 Categorization is as follows:
 		i. state=UNPOPULAR, advertisements of length in range (1,10] ii. state=MILDLY_POPULAR, advertisements of length in range (1, 20] iii. state=HIGHLY_POPULAR, advertisements of length in range (1, 30]
 		iv. state=ULTRA_POPULAR, advertisements of length in range (1, 40]
-	j.
+	k.
 At last the video is removed from the Channel.

 ## Academic Honesty statement: